|Domain:||Communication and Interpersonal Skills|

 Please note: the course does not teach you to be a counsellor or therapist, or to diagnose mental illness.
 It is a frontline response framework for assisting young people experiencing mental health problems.

 When you attend a Mental Health First Aid workshop, you have the option of becoming an Accredited Mental Health First Aider.
 The process involves completing an online knowledge test and feedback form, and requires your permission for your contact details to be passed onto Mental Health First Aid Australia.
-The following information sheet explains what's involved.

 If you do not wish to pursue formal accreditation, you may choose to receive a Certificate of Attendance at the end of the workshop.